-Are you looking for Independence Day activities for your kids?
-Try this 4th of July Alphabet Sensory Bin!
-Holiday-themed sensory activities like this one are a fun way for preschoolers to learn the ABC’s!
+Holiday-themed sensory activities like this one are a great way for preschoolers and kindergarteners to learn the ABC’s!

 This sensory bin is easy to set up if you are looking for a quick activity to keep your kids entertained on Independence Day while you prepare for the festivities.

-It’s also a fun learning activity for your students to use if you are teaching in summer school, childcare center, or summer camp.
+It’s also a fun learning activity for your students to use if you are teaching summer school, in a childcare center, or running a summer camp.

-Getting Ready To Use The 4th of July Alphabet Sensory Bin:
+Getting Ready To Use The 4th of July Letter Sensory Bin:

 This post may contain affiliate links.
 Please read our disclosure here.